 It starts with our willingness and commitment.
 If you are a leader, a good question to ask first is, "Am I willing?" but the next question has to be, "Are the people I am investing in willing?"
 Are they committed disciples or merely lukewarm attendees.
 You can fill the pews with the latter but Jesus wants to transform your community, your city, your state and nation - he will turn the world upside down with unschooled, ordinary men and women if they will commit themselves to living the surrendered life and being with Jesus.
 As we answer this question we can begin working toward the next question as well: Are they able?

 It is no mistake that Jesus bookends his commission with authority and presence.
 I can do much in my own power but Jesus reminds me that unless I live the surrendered life which I can only do if I abide in Him and experience His presence, little of what I do will have any eternal impact.
-Justin leads a great ministry called Primary.
-He would love to come alongside you and coach you and your fellowship into the committed life of disciple making.
-Contact Justin "What can I do?"
+"What can I do?"
 It's a question that Jesus' disciples all across the world are wrestling with during these unprecedented times.
 Covid-19 has locked us indoors and it seems the best way to love others is to stay away from them.
 These are indeed strange days.
 For many, you've spent the last years investing in the lives of friends who do not yet follow Jesus.
 You love them dearly.
 You've served them tirelessly and now, you can't see them.
 And so we ask, "Lord, what can I do?"
 For many the last years have been spent doing things for God.
 We serve the church.
 We help with programs.
 We feed the poor.
 We go to this event and that activity.
 We lead Bible study.
 We do, do, do.
 And so when the world comes to a halt, we ask, "Lord, what can I do?"
 For myself, this has been a journey into a lesson the Holy Spirit has been trying to teach me for the last few years.
 I'm a slow learner!
 I am by nature, a doer.
 Perhaps we all are.
 But in this moment, when "doing" has been in many ways stripped away, I've found myself wandering, wondering, worrying.
 Am I doing enough?
 Am I doing the right things?
 And who am I?
 The first week in particular was tough.
 I'd wander in and out of a sort of discombobulated haze, not knowing up from down, not knowing what I'd do with myself once I finished the next email I was writing or the call I was on.
 My "doer" was being battered and I didn't know what to . . . well, do.
 In it all I could hear the whisper of God in the distance, an inviting calm that, as the days wore on and my chaos subsided, I began to listen to and to recognize.
 Be my child.
 Be my friend.
 Be a member of my church.
 Be a citizen of heaven.
 Be my workmanship.
 Be my new creation.
 Be justified and righteous.
 Be secure in my hand.
 Be free from condemnation.
 Be with Me.
 Be with Me.
 Be with Me.
 How are you finding ways to simply be with Jesus this week?
 Dear Dads, It seems crazy to think that just two weeks ago life was relatively normal.
 Now, it seems that everything has changed.
 There is a lot of uncertainty and if you’re like me, you’re still not entirely sure what is going on.
 There is a lot that we are all going through and a lot that we all need encouragement in right now, but with this letter I want to encourage you to do one thing: lead on Sunday morning in your home.
 Covid-19 is and will continue to be disruptive and hard.
 But in every difficulty there is opportunity.
 God meant it when he had Paul pen the words of Romans 8:28, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 The reality of “church at home” is probably going to be a reality for the foreseeable future.
 Our church leaders and pastors are doing a great job creating online content that can help us through this time.
 And while it's good to sit down in front of the TV or computer screen and watch and listen as a family, there is an amazing opportunity to step up and lead your family in being the church, in actively doing church at home.
 Jesus told us that “where two or three gather in my name, there am I with them.”
 Gather your family in the name of Jesus.
 Lead them in prayer and worship and in fellowship.
 This is an opportunity to teach your children to seek the face of Jesus, to model for them prayer and worship and what it looks like to be a man of God who looks to actively apply the teachings of Jesus.
 Help them learn to actively apply the teaching of Jesus in their lives.
 There is a simple format that can be followed that will help you lead your family.
 Divide your Sunday morning as a family into three thirds.
 Looking Back CARE: The first third of your time can be focused on caring for one another and worship.
 Start by praying for your time together and then ask two simple questions and allow everyone to share about how their week went.

 After everyone has shared, invite your wife and kids to join you in praising God for the things that are going well and to pray for one another about the needs that were expressed.
 WORSHIP: Lead your family into a time of worship.
 Some of us are musically gifted, but for the rest of us this may mean asking your kids what their favorite worship songs are and finding them on Youtube to listen to or sing along with.
 It may be an opportunity to read some of the Psalms together.
 Regardless of what this looks like at your home, have fun worshiping the Lord together.
 If you have young kids, let them beat spoons on a pan or dance as they worship.
 CAST VISION: Is there a verse that has been particularly meaningful to you this week?
 Is there an area you are hoping you and your family can grow in?
 Take a moment to cast some vision for the things that God is putting on your heart for your family.
 Share a verse from the Bible to encourage your family in the way you know they need to be encouraged.
 Looking Up The second third of your time together can be spent looking into the word of God together.
 Acts 2:42 paints a picture of the early church saying "that they devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer."
 This is the time to learn from the word of God.
 This would be a great time to tune into your church’s online service to listen together to your pastor’s message for the week.
 You could also use the SWORD method to lead your family in discovery Bible study, helping teach your kids how to dig into God’s word for themselves.
 Together you will learn what Jesus has for each of you in a particular passage of scripture. [learn about discovery Bible study] Regardless, this second third is a time to dedicate to studying the Bible.
 Looking Ahead The final third of your time together should be spent looking ahead to the week to come.
 It is a time to plan together how you can apply what you’ve learned and be a blessing to others in the coming week.
 A few simple questions for this time are: